Sheryar-bit/PainPals-GSC/README.md

 ## Project Overview

-PainWise is an AI-powered chronic pain management and recommendation platform designed to empower individuals in taking control of their pain through informed daily choices.
+PainPals is an AI-powered chronic pain management and recommendation platform designed to empower individuals in taking control of their pain through informed daily choices.
 We combine pain logs, user profiles, and advanced AI (Gemini API) to generate highly personalized lifestyle recommendations—ranging from ergonomically suitable products (e.g., chairs, pillows, footwear) to customized diet and sleep strategies.
 The platform features:

 - A conversational AI interface for symptom discussion